New Client Special $120 for 4 hours of organizing

 * Central Virginia Goodwill has a thread-cycling program..

 GREEN USE OF FURNITURE

-* Expensive furniture uses maximal wood resources; irreplaceable hardwoods from quickly disappearing old growth forests.
+* Expensive furniture uses maximal wood resources; irreplaceable hardwoods from rapidly depleting old growth forests.

-* Cheap furniture uses easily-damaged particle board; manufactured for a “Buy- Use-Discard” cycle.
+* Cheap furniture uses easily-damaged particle board that can emit formaldehyde; manufactured for a “Buy- Use-Discard” cycle.

 * Choose used, hand-me-downs, or even antiques for a little personality.

 * Donate unwanted furniture instead of landfilling.

 * More and more companies manufacture sustainable, eco-friendly furniture.